sanjay14073/mealzapp/README.md

 ## Introduction

 Welcome to Mealz, a Kotlin-based Android application designed to provide users with a delightful experience in discovering and exploring a variety of vegetarian dishes.
 Mealz leverages the MVVM (Model-View-ViewModel) architecture for a clean and scalable codebase, utilizes Retrofit for efficient API calls, and employs Coil for seamless image loading.
-Whether you're a seasoned vegetarian or someone looking to explore meat-free options, Mealz has got you covered.
+Whether you're a seasoned vegetarian or someone looking to explore meat-free options, Mealz has got you covered.Use of retrofit.

 ## Features